 - A seller can appear too eager to sell and desperate for a sale without meaning to give this impression.

 I find it useless when I receive email flyers from other agents.
 I doubt I'm alone in that sentiment.
-If I wanted to look at their listing, I would go visit that home on tour or pull up the information in MLS.
-If it's an area in which I sell, I've already flipped through the new listing's photos in MLS.
+If I wanted to look at their listing, I would go visit that home on tour or pull up the information in the MLS Listings.
+If it's an area in which I sell, I've already flipped through the new listing's photos in the MLS.
 If it's an area in which I do not sell, I probably don't need to know about it.

 If a home is truly exceptional and one-of-a-kind — maybe a $50 million mansion, because there are none in Sacramento — I'm betting other agents would find a flyer interesting, regardless of where the home is located.
 Otherwise, it's just junk mail and spam.

 At the time of writing, Elizabeth Weintraub, DRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.